 The third Monday in September is Japan’s ‘Respect for the Aged’ day in honor of its elderly citizens.
 This year Japan celebrated this day on September 19.
 Not such a bad idea, as Japan is the world’s leading aging society.
-And since this phenomenon is seen as a sign of a global trend, the LeidenAsiaCentre aims at launching a study on aging in Japan.
-Together with a number of partners from society we are currently identifying our research focus, hoping to be able to start with the project early 2017.
+And since this phenomenon is seen as a sign of a global trend, the LeidenAsiaCentre launched a study on aging in Japan.

 Japan is the global leader in aging.
 It was labelled ‘aged society’ already in 1994, when its share of citizens over 65 exceeded 14 percent – the highest in the world at the time.
 Twenty years later, the percentage of people older than 65 has for the first time surpassed 25 percent.
 Currently one out of eight Japanese is older than 75,1 and predictions indicate that by 2030 nearly one-third of Japanese will belong to the elderly category.